aschrdr/higher_order_network_structure_inference/README.md

 GitHub repository for the paper "Higher-Order Network Structure Inference".

 The code is written in Python and can be found in the folder Code; the functions needed to run the algorithm are in the file functions_for_analysis.ipynb.
 The algorithm itself can be run in the file example.ipynb (the path to Gurobi optimizer is needed).
-The data used in the example are currently not available in the repository.
+The data used in the example have been censored and are compressed in the data_for_demonstration.zip file.
+The path to Gurobi optimizer must be adapted to the local machine.

 Full citation: